 There is a better way.
 Most unwanted or broken electrical items can usually be repaired with the right tools.
 The more electricals we reuse in our community, the less damage we do to the environment (and our pockets!).

-If reuse isn’t an option, or items cannot be returned to the original retailer or manufacturer, WEEE can be recycled by accredited reprocessors.
-Reprocessors break the items down into their component parts and recover the valuable resources within for use in new products.
+If reuse isn’t viable or items can’t be returned to the original retailer or manufacturer, accredited reprocessors can recycle WEEE.
+They break down items into component parts, recovering valuable resources for use in new products.

 Join our campaign